RatDotRaw/back-end-to-binge-or-not-to-binge/README.md

    - server: db
    - username: root
    - password: changeme
-3. create a new database with the name you specified in the .env file
+3. create a new database with the name you specified in the .env file (`laravel` by default).
-4. go to the import tab and import the export.sql from database_export folder
+4. go to the import tab and import the export.sql from `./database_export` folder
 5. The database should now be seeded with example data.

 ---

 > [!NOTE]
+> The readme ens here.
 > From here on, its some notes and whatnot I wrote back then.

 # TODO